Konstantin Kalinin

 Machine learning on an anti-hacking spree

 Apparently, the neobank was trying to fight a surge of fraudulent deposits.
-However, the automatic manner in which they closed accounts and weren’t able to quickly restore access suggests that the company employed insufficiently trained ML algorithms for the task.
+However, the automatic manner in which they closed accounts and weren’t able to quickly restore access suggests that a development company employed insufficiently trained ML algorithms for the task.

-Advice: Always have a fallback security mechanism to quickly mitigate any issues and continue serving legit customers that fall prey to false-positive alerts.
+Advice: Always have a fallback security mechanism to quickly mitigate any issues and continue serving legit customers that fall prey to false-positive alerts — an unbeatable business model.

 Think through your neobank’s architecture from start to finish